Sasquatch1102/BalancedPokeTcg/README.md

 SlowpokeLv18;
 - Spacing Out damage 0 -> 10, will still fail if you have no damage
-- Scavenge cost -1 Psychic
+- Scavenge cost changed to 1 Psychic

 Slowbro;
 - Hp 60 -> 90